oldcordapp/OldCordV3/README.md

 Current code for OldCord (Rewritten) as typescript sucks for this kinda project.

 # Credits
-ziad - token generation, permissions, and some middleware references noia - everything else discord.js - snowflake
+ziad - token generation, permissions, and some middleware references <br>
+noia - everything else <br>
+discord.js - snowflake <br>

 # Setup
 Download and setup a postgreSQL server with the database name of your choice.